Chaaampy/html-skeleton/README.md

 This repo contains two html files

-The main file is index.html, it includes a basic HTML5 webapp skeleton, it contains the head with metas, body with some basic markup, and CSS/JS files includes
+The main file is index.html, it includes a basic HTML5 webapp skeleton, it contains the head with metas, body with some basic markup (header, main, section, footer etc), and CSS/JS files includes

 It also includes a 404.html basic file